 Figure 4.
 Minimal variation in amplification efficiency: Comparison of amplicon and hybridisation-based enrichment of the GC-rich exons 4 and 5 of the TP53 gene illustrating the superior coverage uniformity.

 Hybridisation has moved on.
 Well-designed hybridisation assays can now utilise lower amounts of input DNA, whilst still producing clean, bias-free, high quality data.

 Figure 5.
 Confident detection with low input DNA: Effect of reduced amount of DNA input on mean target coverage and %OTR.

 With a short enzymatic fragmentation step, combined end-repair and adaptor ligation steps, and optimised hybridisation in as little as 30 minutes, you can go from sample to sequencer in a single day.

-Figure 5.
-Hybridisation quality - amplicon speed: The hybridisation step has been optimised to take as little as 30 minutes with good quality DNA, without compromising results.
+Figure 6.
+Hybridisation quality - amplicon speed: The hybridisation step has been optimised to take as little as 30 minutes with good quality DNA for the SureSeq Core MPN Panel, without compromising results.